arskom/spyne/doc/source/index.rst

 Regular contributors may be invited to join the soaplib organization on GitHub.
 This provides a way for multiple contributors to commit to the same repository, with no need for pull requests.
-It also provides stable home for the soaplib repository, though any future changes in maintenance team.
+It also provides stable home for the soaplib repository, despite any "changing of the guard" as team members join and leave the project.

 History